Logo

 Teresa Teng made a special trip to Hong Kong in July 1991 to participate in the disaster relief program of ATV's "Love for East China" as a special charity performance guest to raise funds.

-Teresa Teng gave her last performance in 1994 in Taiwan, one year before her unexpected death.
+Teresa Teng gave her last performance in 1994 in Taiwan, a year before her sudden and unexpected death.

 Alongside regional and folk styles, Teresa Teng was influenced by shidaiqu and Japanese music.

-On May 8,1995, Teresa Teng died unexpectedly while on vacation in Chiang Mai, Thailand, at the age of 42.
+On 8 May 1995, Teresa Teng died suddenly and unexpectedly while on holiday in Chiang Mai, Thailand, at the age of 42.

-Teresa Teng complained of having respiratory difficulties since the beginning of the year.
+Teresa Teng had complained of having respiratory difficulties since the beginning of the year.

-Teresa Teng's death produced a unified sense of loss throughout all of Asia, according to Billboard.
+Billboard stated that Teresa Teng's death "produced a unified sense of loss throughout all of Asia".

 Teresa Teng's funeral was broadcast on television stations across many Asian countries, while radio stations in Taiwan, China, and Hong Kong devoted their entire programming schedules to her music for two days.